-OCI is composed of cash flow and net investment hedges, fixed assets revaluation reserve, pensions and foreign currency translation adjustment as described below.
+OCI is composed of cash flow and net investment hedges, fixed assets revaluation reserves, pensions reserves and foreign currency translation adjustment as described below.

 Cash flow and net investment hedges reserves correspond to the effective portion of the gain or loss on the hedging instrument as described in Note 4.8.